lammps/lammps/doc/src/plugin.rst

 Plugins are currently not available on Windows.

+For the loading of plugins to work, the LAMMPS library must be :ref:`compiled as a shared library <library>`.

 Plugins are dependent on the LAMMPS binary interface (ABI) and particularly the MPI library used.
 So they are not guaranteed to work when the plugin was compiled with a different MPI library